flugel-it/moving-to-terraform/README.md

 ### What is Terraform?

-Terraform is a tool for building, maintain, and versioning infrastructure safely and efficiently.
-Terraform can manage existing and popular service providers as well as custom in-house solutions.
+Terraform is a tool for building, maintain, and versioning infrastructure (As code) safely and efficiently, it can manage existing and popular service providers as well as custom in-house solutions.

 ### Terraform Configuration

-*Note* for the sake of this article, we did a few small modifications on the Terraform code so anyone can follow alone this guide.
+*Note* for the sake of this article, we did a few small modifications Terraform code so anyone can follow along this guide.

-First of, head over [moving-to-terraform](https://github.com/abednarik/moving-to-terraform) Github repository.
+First, head over [moving-to-terraform](https://github.com/flugel-it/moving-to-terraform) Github repository.
 All the files involved in this article are there.
-If you prefer to read this in *Spanish* there is a [moving-to-terraform](https://github.com/abednarik/moving-to-terraform/README_es.md) file there.
+If you prefer to read this in *Spanish* there is a [moving-to-terraform](https://github.com/flugel-it/moving-to-terraform/README_es.md) file there as well.

 In Terraform, the first thing we need to do is to create same variables.
-As you may know, variables store information we will use everywhere.
-Defining a variable is quite simple.
+As you might know, variables store information that we will use everywhere later on, defining a variable is quite simple.
-In this case, we define a *aws_ami* variable, we set a description and finally a default value.
+In this case, we defined a *aws_ami* variable, set a description for it and finally a default value.
-Note that *default* is set since we plan to use the same AMI in all environments and clusters, is probably one of the few variables we want to have exactly the same in all environments.
+Note that *default* is set since we plan to use the same AMI in all the environments and clusters, it's probably one of the few variables we want to have with the exact same value in all environments.

 ```
 variable "aws_ami" {